Think Outside the Box

 Sponsorship opportunites for additional boxes are available.
 Email office@attleboroartsmuseum.org to learn more.

-Think Outside the Box is produced by (in alpha order): Attleboro Arts Museum, Lisa and Darren Baldwin, City of Attleboro Department of Public Works, City of Attleboro Veteran’s Department, Cool Air Creations, Inc., Consigli, Rick Correia, Laurie Drucker, George Durante, Catherine Feerick, Mim Brooks Fawcett, Mayor Paul Heroux, Brian Hodess, Kathy Ilkowitz, Keep Attleboro Beautiful, Mass Cultural Council, Transformative Development Initiative Partnership – Attleboro, MA.
+The follow list represents all those that have either funded, produced, or supported Think Outside the Box: Attleboro Arts Museum, Lisa and Darren Baldwin, City of Attleboro Department of Public Works, City of Attleboro Veteran’s Department, City of Attleboro Parks & Forestry Department, Cool Air Creations, Inc., Consigli, Rick Correia, Laurie Drucker, George Durante, Catherine Feerick, Mim Brooks Fawcett, Former Mayor Paul Heroux, Mayor Cathleen DeSimone, Brian Hodess, Kathy Ilkowitz, Kaylyn Lockyer, Keep Attleboro Beautiful, Attleboro Cultural Council, Mass Cultural Council, Transformative Development Initiative (TDI) Partnership – Attleboro, MA.

 Follow Us